alexjoverm/awesome-progressive-web-apps/README.md

 - [Offline Web Applications Using IndexedDB & Service Worker](https://www.udacity.com/course/offline-web-applications--ud899) - This free Udacity course is a must if you're planning to dive deep into service workers.
 - [Progressive Web Apps (Chrome Dev Summit 2015)](https://www.youtube.com/watch?v=MyQ8mtR9WxI) - An introduction to progressive web apps by Alex Russell and Andreas Bovens.
 - [Polymer and Progressive Web Apps: Building on the modern web - Google I/O 2016](https://www.youtube.com/watch?v=fFF2Yup2dMM) - Using Polymer to build progressive web apps.

+## Tutorials

+- [How I made a Progressive Web App out of my Blog](https://alexjoverm.github.io/2017/08/07/How-I-made-a-Progressive-Web-App-out-of-my-Blog/) - A walkthrough guide of the experience of turning a blog into a progressive web app.

 ## Case Studies